Total Views

 - You want AI writing assistance, drag-and-drop, tables, and collaboration without building any of them yourself

-- You're a small team or solo developer who needs to ship fast without owning editor infrastructure
+- You're a small team or solo developer who needs to ship fast

-- You want fully managed hosting, storage, and AI processing — not another service to maintain
+- You want fully managed hosting, storage, and AI processing

-- You're building on React 18.2+, React 19.x, or Next.js
+- You want a React rich text editor that works on React 18.2+, 19.x, or Next.js

-The Verdict
+The verdict

 TipTap and Eddyter aren't really competing for the same developer.